Why Client Accounting Systems Create Unnecessary Work

 • Payment preparation

-What happens when you remove that delay
+What happens when you remove that gap

 Instead of: